 Purpose: The Pierson Scholarship supports leaders studying at Fuller Theological Seminary, especially those in the field of Intercultural Studies or involved in missions leadership.

 Anna exemplifies Paul Pierson’s commitment to missions and Biblical theology.
 Originally from China, Anna served as a missionary and professor in Cambodia before pursuing doctoral studies at Fuller.
-Now, she is in the midst of writing her dissertation after a difficult year that included the death of her newborn daughter.
+Now, she is in the midst of writing her dissertation, which studies Ancient Near Eastern law collections (especially the Old Testament) as a way to guide Christian faith and politics in Cambodia and Hong Kong.
 Her husband is preparing to enter a Master’s in Theology program.
-Please pray for Anna and Kakda in this challenging time.

 - Name Withheld for Security (Fuller, PhD 2017)

 - Name Withheld for Security (Fuller, PhD 2011)